 This process includes one turn, front to back.
-Usually Dr. Allen recommends that a patient turn the RPE once a day for a certain number of weeks (Be sure to follow the instructions from Dr. Allen regarding how often to turn the RPE).
-Then, you stop turning the expander and Dr. Allen checks the width to see if additional turns may be necessary.
+Usually Dr. Gaynier recommends that a patient turn the RPE once a day for a certain number of weeks (Be sure to follow the instructions from Dr. Gaynier regarding how often to turn the RPE).
+Then, you stop turning the expander and Dr. Gaynier checks the width to see if additional turns may be necessary.

 If you have additional questions on how to turn or activate the RPE, please contact our office.